Mercedes-Benz E-Class (W212): NHTSA

+ANCAP

 Reception

 The E-Class image suffered a downturn in the late 1990s and early 2000s.
 Things improved with the facelifted W211 but the introduction of the W212 series re-established the E-Class's original reputation for solid build quality and refined elegance.
 The W212 was also praised for having a differentiated design from the contemporary C-Class and S-Class models.
 Although the mid-cycle refresh was overwhelmingly praised, the design received mixed opinions as Mercedes decided to take a more streamlined direction with the redesign; replacing the twin headlamp design with a single lens design, which brought the E-Class design up to date with the ongoing F800 Style design language found on cars like the A-Class, B-Class, C-Class, S-Class, CLS-Class and M-Class.

 Special models

-E 63 AMG (2010–2017)
+E 63 AMG (2010–2016)

 The E 63 AMG saloon was unveiled at the 2009 New York International Auto Show.
-The new performance version of the E-Class is fitted with the same powertrain as the SL63 AMG, including AMG's 6.2-liter V8 and the SPEEDSHIFT MCT 7-speed sports automatic transmission with four driver-selectable modes including a fully manual mode.
+The new performance version of the E-Class is fitted with the same powertrain as the SL63 AMG, including AMG's 6.2-litre V8 and the SPEEDSHIFT MCT 7-speed sports automatic transmission with four driver-selectable modes including a fully manual mode.
 Similar to the C63 AMG, the new E 63 is more extensively modified than before, with a new, wider front axle, heavily revised suspension, and more distinct body panels.

 The optional AMG Performance Pack includes lightweight, forged 19-inch AMG light-alloy wheels with 255/35R19 front and 285/30R19 rear tires, stiffer suspension, a limited-slip differential, a special three-spoke sport steering wheel, and a reprogramming of the electronic top speed limiter to 300 km/h from 250 km/h.
 The 6.2 L V8 has 525 PS 465 lbft and will accelerate from 0 to 100 km/h in approximately 4.5 seconds.